I prayed a lot when I was younger. And whenever I did, I imagined praying to a god with an Anglicanized countenance. A white god. A white Jesus.

 As a first generation Filipina, my experiences with religion in the Philippines were never without the influences of Spanish Roman Catholicism, American Protestantism, or the mixture of both.
-I was rarely in touch with indigenous spiritual practices in my own country—in fact, I remember being discouraged to pay attention to them, as the very members of my Filipino Christian community characterized them as “uninformed by measurable facts,” “primitive,” and “emotionally-driven.”
-And yet, when it comes to the faith traditions of cultures outside our own, a collective fascination emerges.
+I was rarely in touch with our indigenous spiritual practices—in fact, I remember being discouraged to pay attention to them, as the very members of my Filipino Christian community characterized them as primitive, wrong, and evil.
+But when it comes to the faith traditions of cultures outside our own, a collective fascination emerges.
 In many ways, the preference over anything foreign—more specifically more Western or white—has won the hearts of many Filipinos.
-There is an immediate allure over things that are American or white, and have less to do with our Southeast Asian-Pacific Islander culture.
-From there, I have learned that in all of our respective and diverse faith traditions, the messages and stories that shaped our spiritual formation did not come from a vacuum.
+There is an immediate allure over things that are American or white, and have less to do with our Southeast Asian culture.
+I later learned that in all of our respective and diverse faith traditions, the messages and stories that shaped our spiritual formation did not come from a vacuum.
 Instead, they are related to a collective and older story.

-I have been aware of how remnants of colonization are deep in history, government, education, socio-economics, literature, and so on.
-But it’s only recently that I have been introduced to the ways in which the harm and trauma due to unwelcomed empire did not leave spirituality untouched.
-It took a very long time for me to catch it because of how such remnants are pervasive and awfully too familiar to be noticed.
-How would I know that something is self-deprecatingly harmful if everyone else in my family and community have already been living by it?
+Remnants of colonization are deep in history, government, education, socio-economics, literature, and so on.
+But it’s only recently that I reckoned with how the harm and trauma from empire did not leave spirituality untouched.
+It took a very long time for me to catch it because of how colonial impact is pervasive and awfully too familiar to be detected.

 Of course, we may argue that there is little opportunity for Filipinos to produce and distribute devotionals and theological resources of their own, but the issue rests in whose voice seems more believable and appealing to congregations.
 The level of access and opportunity will not change the reality that theological concepts and traditions from the West are simply more attractive to the majority of my people.
 And I am not exempt from such a group, and this is reflective of many decisions and preferences I have, including my pursuit of Bible education in the U.S.